abbotg/samplifier-gui/README.md

 java -jar /Users/Gunther/Downloads/samplifier-gui.jar
 ```

+### Updating
+To update, all you have to do is download the latest `samplifier-gui.jar` file from the [releases page](https://github.com/abbotg/samplifier-gui/releases) and delete your previously downloaded copy.

 ## Usage

 Currently the COM port (on Windows) or device file (on macOS/Linux) has to be manually selected by the user.
 To find the port used,